irontec/jrquery/README.md

-jquery is simple CLI tool to display Jira tickets on terminal
+jrquery is simple CLI tool to display Jira tickets on terminal

 ## Contributing